parsevalbtc/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |          |       9oz|      81oz|      90oz|      90oz|      90oz|
 |Borrower   |          |      81oz|          |      81oz|      81oz|      81oz|

-Notice that the this is identical to the outcome of the naive view. **There is no distinction between these supposedly-competing views on money creation**, invaliding the theory.
+Notice that the this is identical to the outcome of the naive view. **There is no distinction between these supposedly-competing views on money creation,** invaliding the theory.
 This resolves the [centuries-old debate](https://en.wikipedia.org/wiki/Credit_theory_of_money#Scholarship), apparently begun between [Plato](https://en.wikipedia.org/wiki/Plato) and [Aristotle](https://en.wikipedia.org/wiki/Aristotle), regarding whether money is based on mining or credit.
 The theories are identical, as money and credit are a [duality](https://en.wiktionary.org/wiki/duality).

 > According to Joseph Schumpeter, the first known advocate of a credit theory of money was Plato.
 Schumpeter describes metallism as the other of "two fundamental theories of money", saying the first known advocate of metallism was Aristotle.

 Adherents of the two theories are merely [talking past each other](https://en.m.wikipedia.org/wiki/Talking_past_each_other).
-Bitcoin, as fiat (i.e. non-[use-value](https://en.m.wikipedia.org/wiki/Use_value) money) [without state support](Value-Proposition), has finally made observable both the logical errors of [metallism](https://en.m.wikipedia.org/wiki/Metallism), which [attempted to show](Regression-Fallacy) the necessity of use value to money, and [chartalism](https://en.m.wikipedia.org/wiki/Chartalism), which [attempted to show](Debt-Loop-Fallacy) the necessity of state support to fiat.
+Bitcoin, as fiat (i.e. [non-use-value](https://en.m.wikipedia.org/wiki/Use_value) money) [without state support](Value-Proposition), has finally made observable both the logical errors of [metallism](https://en.m.wikipedia.org/wiki/Metallism), which [attempted to show](Regression-Fallacy) the necessity of use value to money, and [chartalism](https://en.m.wikipedia.org/wiki/Chartalism), which [attempted to show](Debt-Loop-Fallacy) the necessity of state support to fiat.

 Recall that each loan is reserved at 10%, so Bank can lend up 8.903 times the amount of money on reserve, or 890.3oz of money substitute against 100oz money reserved.
 If Bank reserves each loan at 0%, credit expansion would be infinite.
 However this implies zero time preference, or the idea that time has no value, implying that all money is lent indefinitely.
 In the case of Bank, 0% reserve implies no liquidity to satisfy any withdrawal (i.e. immediate failure).
 Yet given zero time preference there could never be any withdrawals, making the scenario irrelevant.
 Credit expansion is necessarily finite.